 Nushelle da Silva is a PhD student in History, Theory, and Criticism of Art and Architecture at MIT.
 She received a Master of Science in Architecture Studies (SMArchS) from MIT in 2015, and a BA in Architecture from Princeton University in 2011.
 Her research is broadly concerned with the politics of display; her past work has examined Cold War exhibitions, contentious museum collections, and the fate of monuments in times of crisis.

-This show aired on April 1, 2020, from inside my closet.
+This conversation aired on April 1, 2020, from inside my closet.
 As my first attempt at a live internet radio show, routed through both Zoom and Mixlr, it went well in the sense that it aired, but there is reverb in the audio.
 Nushelle has a beautiful voice that shines through nevertheless.
-You can read her bio on the department homepage of HTC at MIT.
+You can find out more about Nushelle at Nushelle.com.